 Things to do on the Amalfi Coast with a Baby or Toddler

 We explored many beaches and always chose a beach club.
-This was for several reasons: they have umbrellas, serve really good food, drinks, have bathrooms and showers.
+Amalfi beach clubs are great for families with a toddler as they have umbrellas, serve really good food, drinks, have bathrooms and showers.

-Our son would always take a nap around lunch time in one of the lounge chairs after eating some really tasty, fresh pasta.
+Our toddler would always take a nap around lunch time in one of the beach club lounge chairs after eating some really tasty, fresh pasta.
 Most beach clubs are expensive but well worth it.

 Atrani and Amalfi have really beautiful beaches.
-Amalfi has a lot more to do and see.
+Amalfi has a lot more things to do with a toddler.
 We did a lot of shopping there and were able to visit the church.

 Amalfi Coast Yacht Trip with a Toddler

-Out of all the “to do’s” in the Amalfi Coast, renting a boat is a MUST!
+Out of all the things to do in the Amalfi Coast with a toddler, renting a boat is a MUST!
 This by far was our favorite day!
 We decided to rent a small yacht because we have a toddler and I wanted him to have a place to sleep with a shaded area.

 You never know how well a toddler is going to do on a 8+ hour boat ride.
 It turns out he did amazing.
 He enjoyed being on the water, swimming in the Mediterranean, discovering hidden caves, exploring secluded beaches and driving the yacht!